svc8675309/wardrobe/README.md

 A clothing management tool allowing users to

-* Peruse articles of apparel from a mobil device.
+* Peruse your wardrobe from a mobil device.
 * Snap pics to see how an item might work with what you have.
-* Share clothing via your mobil gallery.
+* The embedded camera takes "small" pictures ( ~50K ) to minimize space.
+* Wardrobe uses an album named "Wardrobe Storage Unit" allowing new clothing items to be managed / or shared.

 ![example](wardrobe-anamated.gif)

-## Security
+## Privacy Policy

+    Wardrobe creates an album on your device named "Wardrobe Storage Unit".
+    It is initially populated with some of my apperal items for demonstration purposes.
+    No data leaves your Device.
+All pictures take are stored in your gallery under the aforementioned album.
+    The only other data kept are your own apperal item assignments.
+This data is stored on your device.
+    No personal data beyond pics of clothing articles are asked for.
     Wardrobe does not access wireless.
-Clothing pics are either: imported by copying them to an album named ( Wardrobe Storage Unit ), created when this app is first launched, or by using the included camera.
-    All state including article selections, ratings, and album contents are stored locally.
+    It needs access to your camera and local storage for the reasons mentioned above.

 ## Images / Icons

     To keep this repo public I had to gitignore my licensed ( www.flaticon.com ) images.
-So when you see code like

-    ...
-Constants.open ?  require('../../assets/open-resources ...
+    So when you see code like, "...
+Constants.open ?  require('../../assets/open-resources ..."

-    Basically I provide some font-awesome and custom images for opensource, then change the setting locally to use my "Store bought" local resources image dir for distribution.
+    I'm replacing opensource icons ( font-awesome ) in this repo with the licensed ones stored locally on my box.

 ## Usage